The Death of My Mother

 My mom died two weeks ago.
 It came as a relief as her 20 year struggle with Parkinson’s had taken its toll.
 By the end she couldn’t speak or move, although we knew she could hear us as her breathing would change and speed up, or she would get teary when we would share memories or speak from our heart.
 As the youngest of 4 kids, we had a special bond.
 My siblings tease me to this day about being her “favorite”.
 I will always cherish her love.

-I am grateful for an awareness of the after-world because it helped me encourage mom to let go and be with my dad who passed away 9 years ago.
+I am grateful for an awareness of the afterlife because it helped me encourage mom to let go and be with my dad who passed away 9 years ago.
 It also helped me to be happy for her when she finally died.
 I cried a mixture of tears of joy and celebration for her and also sadness for the finality of the physical loss.
 The best thing anyone can do with a loss is to allow the energy of grief to move through you.
 Then, couple it with the awareness that you can still communicate with them, you’ll see them again, and that love never dies.
 My brother David made a beautiful, 5-minute video called Celebrating Sally Link Christopher.
 This has helped me and my family through the grieving process.

-Given my work, I’ve had the experience of guiding thousands of people to past lives and the after-world.
+Given my work, I’ve had the experience of guiding thousands of people to past lives and the spirit world.
 One thing the journeys all have in common is a feeling of “going home”, and of being immersed in a lighter vibration of love and total acceptance as they moved higher and deeper into the spirit world.

 Because of my work, I’ve also had the privilege of being introduced to several afterlife researchers.
 One of them is Victor Zammit who wrote the book, A Lawyer Presents the Evidence of the Afterlife.
 He and his wife send out a fascinating, free weekly newsletter called the Afterlife Report…something worth checking out if you’re interested in the topic.